Reasons to study Medicine

 Medical school preparation with Bellerbys

 It is also possible to attend medical school after studying a Foundation programme.
-Our Brighton and Cambridge colleges both offer the Science and Pharmacy Foundation.
+Our Brighton College also offers the Science and Pharmacy Foundation.

 How long is medical school in the UK?

 Studying Medicine in the UK can involve more than ten years of training.
 You should expect:

 - Two years of Science-related A Levels or one year of a Science and Pharmacy Foundation programme

 - 2 years of a postgraduate foundation course

 - 3-8 years of specialist training in your chosen area

 Our students go on to study Medicine in some of the best universities in the UK and Ireland, including: